danielneil/Shark/README.md

 An understanding of financial markets, algorithmic trading, or any kind of financial analytical specialisations.

-# I need a sponsor
+# Want to sponsor us?

-This will equate to your feature requests being prioritised and also entitled to integration assistance.
+This will equate to your feature requests being prioritised and entitlement to integration assistance.